Darkstalkers: Books Darkstalkers is a Canadian comic book series created by UDON and originally published through Devil's Due Publishing. There are many Darkstalkers manga books and series (including yonkoma parodies). A few of them were also published in North America:

+Animated series Night Warriors: Darkstalkers' Revenge (originally titled in Japan) is a four-episode Original Video Animation anime series by Madhouse under license from Capcom, directed by Masashi Ikeda and originally released in 1997–1998.Darkstalkers (also known as Darkstalkers: The Animated Series) is an American children's animated TV series produced by Graz Entertainment and aired in broadcast syndication from September to December 1995.
+It was only loosely based on the games and ran for one season of thirteen episodes.

 Soundtracks

 Soundtrack CDs for Darkstalkers games were released in Japan under different record labels including Sony Records, Suleputer and Victor Entertainment.
-A collection of original tracks from the games, previously included as a part of Vampire Sound Box in Japan, was released digitally by Sumthing Else Music Works in 2014.
+A collection of original tracks from the games, previously included as a part of Vampire Sound Box in Japan, was released digitally by Sumthing Distribution in 2014.